 A Note of Caution

-These steps should help you formulate a plan to prepare for and act calmly during what may be one of the most stressful and frightening events of your life.
+These steps should help homeowners formulate a plan to prepare for and act calmly during what may be one of the most stressful and frightening events of their lives.
 They reflect the current best practices advised by home defense tactical experts.
 Home invaders are by nature reckless and unpredictable, so there’s no way to guarantee a good outcome.
-Sometimes despite your best efforts, a home invasion can result in property loss and personal injury.
-Following these steps as recommended by law enforcement and defense experts will help you stay calm and give you the best opportunity to make smart choices toward a positive outcome, and they should give you some peace of mind.
+Sometimes despite the best efforts, a home invasion can result in property loss and personal injury.
+Following these steps as recommended by law enforcement and defense experts will help residents stay calm and give them the best opportunity to make smart choices toward a positive outcome, and they should give residents some peace of mind.

 An excellent way to get peace of mind can be for residents to install one of the best home security systems (such as Vivint, Simplisafe, Frontpoint, and ADT) to protect their home.
 Technology is advancing rapidly with home security companies offering features like various types of window alarm sensors, doorbell cameras, advanced types of door locks, motion-activated lights, or 24/7 professional monitoring.
 Whether a resident needs one of the best apartment security systems or a home security system for a large suburban house, there are options on the market to meet their needs, budget, and desired level of security.